bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

    list of overrides that are known to the system.
 The list of those mappings can later be inspected and edited with the :ref:`overrides-editor`.

+3. It will ask you if it should add the configuration for :ref:`strict_overriding` to the *designer-app.yaml* if necessary.

 .. note::